DominikN/docs_new/docs/tutorials/ros-tutorials/1-ros-introduction.md

 ### Starting system step by step - Example

 In this section, we will set up ROS system that is equipped with a Orbbec Astra camera and show image from camera on display.
-Use remote desktop client of your choice to connect to your ROSbot or Core2ROS.
-In case of latter remember to plug in Orbbec Astra camera to your SBC.
-You can also follow the tutorial in simulation mode using Gazebo and Husarion VM.
+Use remote desktop client of your choice to connect to your ROSbot.
+You can also follow the tutorial in simulation mode using **Gazebo and Husarion VM** mentioned before.

 #### Starting master